 Engineered hardwood flooring consists of the wear layer and base layer or core.
 The wear layer can range from less than 1 millimeter to 5 millimeters.
 The tongue and groove are typically in the base of the plank.
 The base can be made of plywood or fiber core.
 They can be made with varying amounts of layers.

 The more layers the more stable the engineered wood is.
 This is because each layer of plywood is turned in a direction perpendicular to the one below it.
 Wood swells and contracts parallel with the grain therefore each ply in the plywood is moving in a perpendicular direction to the layer above and below it.
 This limits how much each floor plank will expand and contract.
 This makes engineered wood floors twice as stable as solid wood floors.

 You can install engineered wood on, above and below grade.
 It is always best to check with the manufacturer before purchasing.
-Engineered wood floors can be purchased as a pre finished or unfinished product.
-Engineered wood floors can be adhered directly to concrete with out a moisture barrier providing that the moisture readings in the concrete meet the manufacturer’s specifications.
+Engineered wood floors can be purchased as a pre-finished or unfinished product.
+Engineered wood floors can be adhered directly to concrete without a moisture barrier providing that the moisture readings in the concrete meet the manufacturer’s specifications.

-Engineered floors with a 4 millimeter wear layer will last 100 years or more depending on environment and maintenance.
-Engineered floors with a 2 mil or less wear layer can not be sanded and re finished so keep that in mind when shopping.
+Engineered floors with a 4 millimeter wear layer will last 100 years or more depending on the environment and maintenance.
+Engineered floors with a 2 mil or less wear layer can not be sanded and re-finished so keep that in mind when shopping.
 The better value is to purchase an engineered floor with at least a 3 mil wear layer.
 Engineered floors range from 5/16” to 3/4” in thickness.